World heritage bid flinders ranges large

 • 30 Nov.
 2023

-You might have heard that South Australia is working on a World Heritage nomination for parts of the Flinders Ranges, including our new Nilpena Ediacara National Park.
+You might have heard that the Australian Government is submitting a World Heritage nomination for the incredible ancient landscape of South Australia’s Flinders Ranges.

 1. World Heritage is overseen by the United Nations Educational, Scientific and Cultural Organisation (UNESCO).